The Poems of Madam Albithurst: The Constabulary Returns

 Now, I could recognize a silly game of one-upmanship when I saw one, and so I waited, patiently, until my two interrogators collapsed on top of each other in exhaustion.
 While they caught their breath, I adjusted my gloves and leveled a polite if steely smile at the two of them.

 “Sir de’Laisey, Mister Elevenstar, I think this has gone far enough.
-You are both putting up very brave faces while clearly being accosted by multiple sides in a complicated political issue, but I think at least we know each-other well enough, Captain, that such masks are unnecessary?
+You are both putting up very brave faces while clearly being accosted by multiple sides in a complicated political issue, but I think at least we know each other well enough, Captain, that such masks are unnecessary?
 And if this makes you uncomfortable, General, I hope you consider the fact that I am far less willing to speak to someone in trust when they do not trust me.
 Now, while I understand your passionate desire to know more about me and my motives, I daresay you are avoiding the far more important questions.
 The Archonarchian assassin, she told me she had come to kill the Aeolam because the poor thing was one of the Twelve Hands, a group focused on preventing their ‘great construction.’
 Now, if she meant this mysterious super-weapon that is on the lips of every gossip-monger from here to Peddishyam, who else wanted their great construction to continue?
 Surely not an agent of the Tentative Alliance, unless there is someone who is so desperate for war and drinking of blood that they play both their own side and another.
 But even then, the most barbaric of warrior-nations must assuredly fear a super-weapon that would end a war before it starts.
 And why destroy a Golden Howdah once the Aeolam had been slain?
 In fact, why had the Aeolam traveled the Velvet on a Golden Howdah at all?”

 The two officers stared at each other for a moment, before adjusting their clothing and settling themselves in a more orderly manner.
 After clearing his throat, my Captain took a deep breath and spoke first: “I must insist you answer this question first, Madam Albithurst; Who told you that the Encinidine is in the Sibilants?”